7Block Labs

 );

-• Keep verify(...) stable for existing integrators.
+• Ensure that verify(...) remains stable for current integrators.

 Verification key handling: store, pin, and roll safely